MMostella/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+The useRouteMatch hook is useful any time you are using a route just so you can get access to its match data.
 1. How would you explain form validation to someone who has never programmed before?
+Validation is validating that inputs and text fields are not only filled out.
+But also filled out properly.
 1. In 1-2 sentences, define end to end testing.
+End to end is testing every scenerio from the front to the end.

 ## Instructions

 ### Task 1: Project Set Up

 - [1] Create a forked copy of this project
-- [ ] Add your team lead as collaborator on Github
+- [1] Add your team lead as collaborator on Github
 - [1] Clone your OWN version of the repository (Not Lambda's by mistake!)
 - [1] Create a new branch: `git checkout -b <firstName-lastName>`
 - [1] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly